dgaydukov/cert-spring5/files/spring5.md

 class MyService{}
 ```

 ###### Spring bean scopes (singleton vs. application)
 There are 6 scopes for spring beans, you can also create your own by implementing `Scope` interface.
+By default all beans get `singleton` scope.
+But you can add `@Scope("prototype")` annotation to any class/bean to change it scope.
-2 are common for all apps
+2 are common for all apps:
 * `singleton` - one instance per app context
 * `prototype` - new instance every time other bean call it
-4 are for web only
+4 are for web only:
 * `request` - instance per http request
 * `session` - instance per http session
-* `application` - instance per `ServletContext`
+* `application` - instance per `ServletContext` - somewhat similar to a spring `singleton` bean but differs in two important ways:
+    * it is a singleton per `ServletContext`, not per Spring `ApplicationContext` (or which there may be several in any given web application)
+    * it is actually exposed and therefore visible as a `ServletContext` attribute
 * `websocket` - instance per web socket connection

-`application` is somewhat similar to a Spring `singleton` bean but differs in two important ways: It is a singleton per ServletContext, not per Spring 'ApplicationContext' (or which there may be several in any given web application),
-and it is actually exposed and therefore visible as a ServletContext attribute

 ### AOP
 * spring aspects fire before custom BPP
 * if class implements at least 1 interface with 1 method, aspect will create dynamic proxy (until forced to use cglib by setting `proxyTargetClass` to true), otherwise will use cglib
 * spring aop can work only with public methods for jdk proxies and with public/protected/package-private for cglib